 Use this article to upload your initial student data file into Handshake.

-2. Outline your workflow requirements and identify any questions - click here.
-Work as a team (both Career Services and IT) to identify the key fields to support the Career Services team's workflows.
+2. Outline your workflow requirements and identify any questions - Importer: Student Data Formatting FAQs Work as a team (both Career Services and IT) to identify the key fields to support the Career Services team's workflows.
 Explore the linked doc to determine how you'll handle edge-cases and formatting for particular populations.

-3. Download the Student CSV Example - click here.
-Each field has its own column, and the headers must match exactly.
+3. Download the Student CSV Example (located at the bottom of this article) - Each field has its own column, and the headers must match exactly.
 Copy and paste from the example file to ensure your headers are correctly formatted.